krishnakanthnakka/Indirectlocalattacks/README.md

      bash download_pretrained_models.sh
      ```

 2. Adaptive attack a sample image on a pretrained model with  a given sparsity level.
-We have evluated attacks on 4 architecures -  fcn50, psanet50, pspnet50, danet50.
+We have evaluated attacks on 4 architecures -  fcn50, psanet50, pspnet50, danet50.

      ```shell
      sh scripts/adaptive_attack.sh cityscapes psanet50 1.jpg 0.75